jpobzy/Syncify/README.md

 1. Go to the [Apple developer page](https://developer.apple.com/)
 2. Hit account (right side next to the magnifier glass) > sign in
 3. Scroll down to `Membership details` and look for `Team ID` and copy that 10 character value
-4. Scroll up and locate `Certificates, IDs & Profiles` in `Program resources`
+4. Scroll up and locate `Certificates, IDs & Profiles` in `Program resources` or scroll down and click on `Certificates, IDs & Profiles`
-5. Click on `Certificates` and then create a new Identifier (blue plus button)
+5. Click on `Identifiers` and then create a new Identifier (blue plus button)
 6. Choose `Media ID's` then continue
 7. Enter a description and identifier
 8. Enable MusicKit